carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 Each scenario also validates against src/component-index.ts, the same component-to-class map the plugin uses:

-- No over-prune: if every Carbon class in a source selector is allowed, those classes must still appear in the output.
+- No over-prune: if a source selector would survive strict pruning, its Carbon classes must still appear in the output.
-- No foreign survivor (strict only): no kept selector should reference only classes outside the allowlist.
+- No foreign survivor (strict only): no kept selector should fail strict allowlist matching (subject classes must match; context ancestors may be exempt).
-- Multi-class strict pruning: selectors with more than one Carbon class (descendants or same-element compounds) require every positive class to match the allowlist.
+- Multi-class strict pruning: same-element compounds require every class to match.
+Descendant selectors require every subject class to match; ancestor classes must match unless listed in `CONTEXT_ANCESTORS`.
 Classes inside `:not(...)` are exclusions and are not required.

 Compare button.default and button.strict for the strict-mode delta.
 Strict scenarios target `leaked_count: 0`.